TropComplique/FaceBoxes-tensorflow/README.md

 # How to use the pretrained model

-To use the pretrained face detector you will need to donwnload `face_detector.py` and
+To use the pretrained face detector you will need to download `face_detector.py` and
 a frozen inference graph (`.pb` file, it is [here](https://drive.google.com/drive/folders/1DYdxvMXm6n6BsOy4dOTbN9h43F0CoUoK?usp=sharing)).
 You can see an example of usage in `test_detector.ipynb`.

 An example of face detections: